intermine/im-docs/docs/intermine/get-involved.md

 The release manager's role is to ensure this all happens.
 They are the only person permitted to push into `master` and `dev`.
 All code contributions for these branches must pass review by the release manager before they can be merged.

-The process for reviewing an merging a pull request is as follows:
+The process for reviewing and merging a pull request is as follows:

 1. Read the commits and review the code for style and standards.
 Request any changes from the developer before proceeding.
 The criteria for acceptance is:

 	> * Passing unit test for new code \(if applicable\)
 	> * Passes all tests -- according to Travis
 	> * Documentation \(if applicable\)
 	> * Single purpose
 	> * Detailed commit messages
 	> * Well commented code
 	> * Checkstyle

-1. Fetch and checkout the new feature branch
+2. Fetch and checkout the new feature branch.
-2. Merge the target branch \(`master` or `dev`\) into the feature branch.
-If there are any conflicts push the pull-request back to the developer for resolution.
+3. Merge the target branch \(`master` or `dev`\) into the feature branch.
+If there are any conflicts, push the pull-request back to the developer for resolution.
-3. Perform necessary automated and manual testing to verify that this branch is valid.
+4. Perform necessary automated and manual testing to verify that this branch is valid.
-4. Checkout the current head of `intermine/dev` and merge the feature branch into it.
+5. Checkout the current head of `intermine/dev` and merge the feature branch into it.
-5. Push `dev` to the [intermine repo](https://github.com/intermine/intermine).
+6. Push `dev` to the [intermine repo](https://github.com/intermine/intermine).

 ## Release Process

-Once all pull requests and tickets for a specific milestone are tested and complete, the release manager merges the `dev` branch onto the `master` branch tagging the merge with the milestone's label.
-The release notes are available on the [Releases](http://github.com/intermine/intermine/releases) page, and announcments are posted on twitter and the mailing lists and discussed in detail on the community calls.
+Once all pull requests and tickets for a specific milestone are tested and complete, the release manager merges the `dev` branch onto the `master` branch, tagging the merge with the milestone's label.
+The release notes are available on the [Releases](http://github.com/intermine/intermine/releases) page, and announcements are posted on twitter and the mailing lists and discussed in detail on the community calls.